 Alcohol is a depressant, it burns up B vitamins, especially B1; not to mention the number of minerals that are also used up.
 People under the influence of alcohol tend to either be one of two ways; very depressed or very loud and hostile.

 The effects on the body are obvious to anyone living with an alcoholic, but the effects on the mind are even more devastating.
 People who abuse alcohol will find that their memories get jumbled, the past is mixed with the present and the present is thrown into the future and the future is mushed up with the person’s imagination and mental fabrications.

 If you ever tried to speak with an intoxicated alcoholic you will soon discover whatever you say or do the person misinterprets the words and actions to fit their own jumble ideas of situations.
 Celebrations with alcohol should always be accompanied by moderation; the ability to say no and always have someone named as designated driver.

 The same can be said for illicit drugs.
 Whether the drug is marijuana, crack cocaine, prescription pills of the opioid family, and everything in between.
 Just like alcohol drugs have their desired effects.
-Some drugs used in very small quantity will cause immediate euphoria or high for the person.
-Others will cause a high followed by paranoia, but this effect is short lived and more drugs are taken to again feel that brief feeling of great overwhelming power and disconnected freedom.
+Some drugs used in very small quantities will cause immediate euphoria or high for the person.
+Others will cause a high followed by paranoia, but this effect is short-lived and more drugs are taken to again feel that brief feeling of great overwhelming power and disconnected freedom.

 Canada day is for the pride of being Canadian, it’s standing up and proud with other Canadians and saying “we are Canadian and will continue to be Canadian”.
 But this is all in jeopardy if we permit our family, friends and even fellow Canadians to continue to struggle with drug addiction.
 Say No to Drugs and Alcohol abuse.
-If you need help for substance abuse call a drug rehab center referral counselor at: 1-888-488-8434
+If you need help with substance abuse call a drug rehab center referral counsellor at 1-888-488-8434